GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 // Constraint related to robotics
 Robotics also brings additional challenges to the #acr("SSL") task.
-Indeed, a robotic platform implies to deal wit several constraints mainly caused by interacting with the real world.
+Indeed, a robotic platform implies dealing with several constraints mainly caused by interacting with the real world.
 #draft[
 // TODO:
 - Reverberation